EPR (nuclear reactor): Hinkley Point C (United Kingdom)

 In July 2017, following an internal review, EDF announced revised estimates for the scheme, which included at least £1.5 billion of additional costs and up to 15 months of additional programme, leading to updated total cost estimates of £19.6–20.3 billion.
 After a number of subsequent cost increases and delays, costs are now estimated to be between £31 and £35 billion (€36.3–41 billion), with the first unit estimated to start generating electricity around 2030.

 The approximate 2000 m3 concrete pour for the first reactor started on 11 December 2018.
 It was completed over a 30-hour period, creating the first part of the unit one 4,500 tonne base, a platform 3.2 m thick.
 The reactor building will be built on the (to be completed) platform.
 This construction start marks the first new reactor build in the UK after a 30-year break, and the second PWR in the UK, after Sizewell B.

 Completion of the base for the first reactor, the final 8954 m3 of concrete, was achieved in June 2019.

 Completion of the base for the second reactor, 8991 m3 of concrete, was achieved in June 2020.

 In February 2023, the first nuclear reactor pressure vessel was delivered to site via the Bristol Channel Hinkley-dedicated wharf at Combwich.

 The pressure vessel was built in France in 2022 by Framatome.

 In January 2024, EDF presented three scenarios for the works, including when Unit 1 would become operational; with planned installation productivity a 2029 start costing £31 billion (2015 prices, £41.6 billion in 2024 prices), with less favourable installation productivity a 2030 start costing £34 billion (2015 prices, £46.5 billion in 2024 prices) or an unfavourable scenario with 2031 start costing £35 billion (2015 prices, £47.9 billion in 2024 prices).
-These costs are equivalent to €15,000-17,000 per kW net electric capacity.

 In May 2024, the first of the 520-tonne steam generators was delivered to site in the same manner as the reactor pressure vessel.

+In February 2026, EDF updated the timeline and costs, now expecting the first reactor to come online in 2030 and total costs to rise to £35 billion (2015 prices, more than £48 billion in 2026 prices), i.e. almost double the initial cost and 13 years after construction started.
+These costs are equivalent to more than €16,800 per kW net electric capacity.